 Phone the Biotechnology Strategies Unit at 012 843 6531 (Manager).

-- Agriculture is one of three sectors targeted by the DHEST’s Bio-Economy Strategy.
+- Agriculture is one of three sectors targeted by the DSI’s Bio-Economy Strategy.
 Together with the Technology Innovation Agency (TIA) it has projects involving wheat, cassava, sweet stem sorghum, table grapes, indigenous flower bulbs, and more.
 Read about the TIA at www.tia.org.za.
 Download a copy of the Bio-Economy Strategy from the DSI website or at www.gov.za.

-- The DHEST’s agency, the South African Agency for Science and Technology Advancement (SAASTA), runs a technology awareness campaign called the Public Understanding of Biotechnology (PUB).
+- The DSI’s agency, the South African Agency for Science and Technology Advancement (SAASTA), runs a technology awareness campaign called the Public Understanding of Biotechnology (PUB).
 Visit www.saasta.ac.za and www.pub.ac.za.

 This Directorate: Biodiversity Risk Management was formed to co-ordinate and support work in implementing the Cartagena Protocol on Bio-safety.
 Call 012 399 9000 for more information.

 The Department of Trade, Industry and Competition (the dtic) considers trade and industrial development issues.
 See www.thedti.gov.za.

 Department of Health (DOH) www.doh.gov.za